isomerpages/moe-ast/_professional-excellence/SkillsFuture for Educators/Overview.md

 description: ""
 third_nav_title: SkillsFuture for Educators
 ---
-SkillsFuture for Educators (SFEd) was announced at the MOE Committee of Supply 2020 under the&nbsp;[Learn for Life movement](https://moe.gov.sg/microsites/cos2020/index.html).
+SkillsFuture for Educators (SFEd) was announced at the MOE Committee of Supply 2020 under the Learn for Life movement .
 It is an initiative to improve teachers’ competencies and encourage lifelong learning.

 <img src="/images/proex41.png" style="width:80%">